The Ultimate Guide to World Building (article) - Claire Bradshaw

 Ask yourself questions about your world.
 What’s the climate?
 What is offensive to a given culture?
 What are the weapons like?
 If you can’t think of questions to ask yourself, check out this very in depth question list for fantasy stories by Patricia C. Wrede

 One of your goals with worldbuilding the details should be to show that there’s more life out there than just what your main plot is exploring.
-By answering questions like these, you’ll be able to fill the gaps in your world and make it feel more real.
+In the real world, not everything that exists is important.
+Some things just… are.
+By answering questions like the ones in the previous link, you’ll be able to fill some of the gaps in your world and make it feel more real.

 Table of Contents

 - Thought Dumping